sinzii/meblog/README.md

 ## Configuration
 Put all configurations in `config.ts` file, then all the data in this file will be available to use in the `pug` templates.
 But there are some configurations that you need understand why do we have it.
 - `baseUrl`: This will be the host url that you're about to deploy to, eg: `https://sinzii.me` or `https://yourname.github.io`.
 It's not required for the site to work properly, but if you care about sharing your posts on Facebook.
-This property will be used to calculate the url in meta tags for the purpose of SEO or sharing your posts on social media.
+This property will be used to calculate the url in meta tags for the purpose of SEO or sharing your posts on social media or generate RSS feed.
 - `baseContext`: If you want to deploy the site on a sub directory like `https:/sinzii.me/blog`.
 Then set it's value as `blog`.
 - `postUrlStyle`: The engine can generate different styles of post url, choose your favorite one.
   - `PostUrlStyle.POST_SLUG`: ../posts/hello-world.html __(default)__